-Below three student project descriptions.
+Below three directions for student projects.
 Each may would be good for 150 up to 750 working hours, whatever is desired.

 There is still plenty to do on the current implementation.
-You may work on:
+You may do:

 The project would involve some of the following tasks:

-- develop use cases, both for client-side and server-side applications
+- develop examples, both for client-side and server-side/NodeJS applications

 - develop a site for easy experimentation with SubScriptJS, like ScalaJS-Fiddle.